Acumatica/Acuminator/README.md

 * Suppress diagnostic with a special comment placed a line above the code
 * Suppress diagnostic with a specific suppression file.
 With this mechanism a specific one per project file will store a list of  diagnostics suppressed in the project.
 This approach is supported only if Acuminator is installed as a VSIX plugin.

+## Code Coloring,
+Acuminator adds code coloring to Acumatica-specific code elements:
+* graphs and graph extensions
+* DACs and DAC extensions
+* DAC fields
+* BQL queries - operators and angle braces
+* BQL constants
+* actions

+You can adjust the colors in the Visual Studio settings in the "Fonts and Colors" section.

-## Code Coloring, Formatting, and Outlining
+## BQL Formatting, and Outlining
-Acuminator colorizes and formats BQL statements, which improves the readability of long BQL queries.
-You can adjust the colors in the Visual Studio settings.
+Acuminator allows you to format BQL statements, which improves the readability of long BQL queries.
+The command is located in the context menu of the Visual Studio code editor.

-Acuminator can collapse parts of BQL queries and the code inside attributes to small tags, which makes it easier for you to focus on the parts of code related to the current task.
+Also Acuminator provides an outlining functionality.
+It can collapse parts of BQL queries and the code inside attributes to small tags, which makes it easier for you to focus on the parts of code related to the current task.

 ## The Process of Building the Solution
 To build the solution, do the following: